The volume overview allows you to explore all files that belong to a volume.

 Moving a "page" up/down means that you advance as many rows in the grid backward/forward as are currently displayed.

 As you might have noticed, there is a progress bar at the right of the volume overview.
 This bar works similar to a scroll bar and shows your current position in the volume.
 You can click or drag the bar to instantly jump to another position in the volume.
 You can also use the buttons to scroll rows (, ), pages (, ), or jump to the first () or last () row.

-You can sort the images in the sorting tab of the sidebar at the left of the volume overview.
+You can sort the files in the sorting tab of the sidebar at the left of the volume overview.
 The sorting tab shows a list of available properties to sort by.
 Click on an item in the list to sort by this property.
-By default, the images are sorted by their filename in ascending order.
+By default, the files are sorted by their filename in ascending order.
 You can switch between sorting in ascending () and descending () order with a click on the respective buttons.
 Reset sorting with a click on .